EhudBarnea/curve-completion/README.md

 # CurveCompletion
-Curve completion based on the statistics of curves
+Curve completion based on the statistics of natural curves: <br>
+Barnea E. and Ben-Shahar O., Curve Reconstruction via the Global Statistics of Natural Curves, CVPR 2018

 Running the code: